ethereum/eipw/eipw-lint/tests/eipv/markdown-unlinked-eip/input.md

 [ERC-1236](./eip-1236.md).

 ## Backwards Compatibility
 These are the backwards compatibility concerns.
+This reference EIP-1 is a self reference and shouldn't generate an error.

 ## Test Cases
 These are the test cases for the EIP.